113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 **Tip:** You can also use **ba ub** as an alias for the longer **ba update-buildpack** command name.

-### Deleting a buildpack
+### Deleting a Buildpack
 {: #clidelbuildpack}

 If you have the apps catalog write permissions, you can delete an existing buildpack.
 To delete a buildpack, use the following command:

 ```
 cf ba delete-buildpack <buildpack_name>